For a time, choosing an entity type was a snap for business owners.

 The owner or owners would choose one or the other, file the necessary paperwork, and that would likely be the end of it.
 Setting up your business as a C corporation was hardly ever considered, if at all.

-With the passage of the Tax Cuts and Jobs Act (TCJA) last December, entity choice has suddenly become a challenging exercise for new and established companies.
+With the passage of the Tax Cuts and Jobs Act (TCJA) in December of 2017, entity choice has suddenly become a challenging exercise for new and established companies.
 Businesses that have long existed as pass-throughs cannot ignore the allure of the new 21 percent corporate tax rate.

 This post will unpack the top things business owners should consider about their entity formation under the new tax law.